hirosystems/clarinet/docs/feature-guides/clarinet-js-sdk.md

 ): ParsedTransactionRes
 ```

 Call read-only functions exposed by a contract.
-Returns an object with the result of the function call as a Clarity Value.
+This method returns an object with the result of the function call as a Clarity Value.
 It takes function arguments in the form in Clarity Values, available in the package `@stacks/transactions`.

 ```ts